 , is to help students think critically about social issues that affect everyone.

-, which is a community college, the English department offers a course on lesbian and gay literature.
+At Santa Monica College, which is a community college, the English department offers a course on lesbian and gay literature.
 The three-credit-hour course features Western European gay literature, beginning with the Greeks and moving into modern day offerings from the United States.
 According to the college website, this course includes a broad expanse of literature for students to read and analyze.

 It began with many community colleges offering social and psychological support to gay and lesbian students.
 Next, a few courses in LGBT studies began to be offered.
 City College in San Francisco